jcervas/teaching/2025-2026/class-cmu-2026-84-352/readme.md

 ## Course Information

-This course provides an introduction to the United States Constitution and the principles of constitutional law.
-The course material provides a comprehensive examination of the powers of the federal government and the allocation of decision-making authority among government institutions.
-It delves into the nuances of judicial review, scrutinizing the scope and limits of judicial power in resolving constitutional issues.
-Students will engage with the intricate relationship among branches within the federal government, analyzing the balance of powers, including the extent of presidential power vis-à-vis congressional authority to legislate.
-Through a combination of lectures, case studies, and *mostly* discussions, students will gain a deep understanding of the U.S. Constitution's role in shaping American legal and political landscapes.

-This course introduces students to constitutional law as a way of understanding how the U.S. Constitution shapes political conflict, government power, and individual rights.
-The emphasis is on **ideas, institutions, and landmark cases**, not technical mastery of legal doctrine.

-1. *Materials*: See below under *course plan*.
-We will use several books, and supplement these with Supreme Court opinions and other readings.
+Democracy in the United States is looking a bit rickety.
+A notable portion of the American populace, often long before any ballots are cast, holds a persistent belief that the electoral process is flawed or ‘rigged’.
+This sentiment is exacerbated by instances where the majority’s preferences seem to be ignored or sidelined.
+In recent years, there have been notable shifts in the judiciary, with long-established legal precedents being overturned, often contrary to widespread public opinion.
+Additionally, the progress achieved in the realm of voting rights since the 1960s is facing setbacks in numerous states.
+A particularly alarming indication of the vulnerability of our democratic institutions occurred five years ago with the then (and now)-president’s unconstitutional attempts to maintain power, culminating in a violent insurrection against the U.S. government.

+This course will provide an in-depth exploration of the essential aspects of representation and voting rights, concentrating on ensuring election integrity, achieving fair redistricting, and promoting a just democracy.
+We will examine the historical trajectory of voting rights in the U.S., confront contemporary challenges to our democratic processes, and consider a range of reforms to strengthen democratic representation in our society.
+Additionally, we will discuss how political polarization is impacting even non-political institutions.
+An example of this is the recent campaign against the former president of Harvard, who was both the university’s first Black president and second female president.
+Her academic background in political science, with a focus overlapping this course’s content, adds relevance to this discussion.

+The course is structured to provide a comprehensive understanding of these issues, encouraging critical analysis and informed debate about the state and future of democracy in the United States.
+The course will combine lectures with interactive discussions, case studies, guest speakers, and project-based learning.
+Students will engage in critical analysis of current events, participate in simulations, and conduct research projects to propose solutions for enhancing democratic representation.

+1. *Materials*: We will use a variety of materials, all of which will be make available to you at no cost.
-2. *Meetings*: We will meet on Tuesdays and Thursdays from 3:30pm to 4:50pm. [**Baker Hall (BH) A53**](https://www.cmu.edu/computing/services/teach-learn/tes/classrooms/locations/baker.html)
+2. *Meetings*: We will meet on Tuesdays and Thursdays from 3:30pm to 4:50pm. [**Posner Hall (POS) 153**](https://www.cmu.edu/computing/services/teach-learn/tes/classrooms/locations/porter.html)
 3. *Electronics*: You may *not* use laptops, iPads, etc., in class except to the extent that it furthers your learning for our class.
 Please put away your phones before class begins.
 4. *Evaluation*: Final Grades will be assigned based on the following weights:

-     **Case Briefs** = 30% of Final Grade.
+     **Online Discussion Board** = 15%
+     **In-class Exercises** = 20%
+     **Redistricting Plan** = 5%
+     **Plan Comparison and "Expert" Report** = 20%
-     **Exams** (4) = 70% of Final Grade.
+     **Exams** (4) = 40% of Final Grade.
       - Exam 1 (15%)
-      - Exam 2 (cumulative, 20%)
+      - Exam 2 (cumulative, 25%)
-      - Exam 3 (15%)
-      - Exam 4 (cumulative, 20%)

           - Penalties for unpreparedness in class discussions